charleskorn/things/README.md

 ## How to use
 Each thing has a directory containing:
 * the [OpenSCAD](http://www.openscad.org/) source file, suitable for editing
-* an exported STL file, suitable for using with 3D printing software
+* an exported STL file, suitable for use with 3D printing software

 ## OpenSCAD resources
 Some pages I find useful: